With Miss Carney

 Parents will be able to select the books specified on this page by registering on-line.

 All books are tablet friendly.
+Watch this space for further details on how to register.

 Please practise handwriting regularly.
 The formation of the letters should be in a cursive style as illustrated below.
 Help your child to hold their pencil correctly in a tripod grip if they are not already doing so.